fwt2107/p8105-class-exercise/README.md

 # p8105-class-exercise
-Hi This is my repository used for practicing using github
+This is my repository used for practicing using github

+## Subheader
-Practicing with changing files
+Practicing with changing files like the .md file